Comcast/cmb/README.txt

 Most notably, messages will never cross data center boundaries - in other words a message sent by a client in data center A cannot be received by another client in data center B. As long as you have redundant producers and consumers in both data centers this is ok for many applications.
-An improved CMB design for active-active scenarios is currently discussed by the CMB community.

 --------------------------------------------------------------------------------------
 - Known Limitations